skip to main content

 Take a look at our unlimited hotspot plans guide for options that give you unlimited data—or something close to it.

-If you can get unlimited data, your speeds can still likely be “deprioritized” by the wireless company—meaning you get sent to the back of the line of all the users on the network if there’s congestion or if you’ve used too much data.
+If you can get unlimited data, your speeds can still likely be deprioritized by the wireless company—meaning you get sent to the back of the line of all the users on the network if there’s congestion or if you’ve used too much data.
 So the best thing you can do is either get a plan that gives you a lot of data upfront or that gives you a little bit of data with the option to top up as the month goes on.

 Use a travel router to improve your portable connection

-Basically it’s a device that lets you set up your own private network using an Ethernet connection from a public hotspot.
+Basically, travel routers let you set up your own private network using an Ethernet connection from a public hotspot.
 If you’re at a hotel, for example, you can plug the router in directly from a hotel-provided internet access point like an Ethernet switch or hub.
 You can then run the Wi-Fi through your travel router, letting you bypass encryption or firewalls, connect more devices, and add in extra security measures.

 RouterPrice*Wi-Fi bandsMax speedGet it